-Make magic happen for your kids by showing them how you take real actual pumpkins, and turn them into delicious baked goods using this homemade pumpkin puree recipe!
-Yes, it's more work to roast a pie pumpkin than to just open a can of Libby's pumpkin puree, but it's fun work and definitely rewarding!
+Make magic happen for your kids by showing them how you take real actual pumpkins, and turn them into delicious baked goods using this easy pumpkin puree recipe!

 There is one Halloween I can remember from when I was a kid that my mom made homemade pumpkin puree and it has always stuck with me.
 I'm pretty sure I had pestered her and pestered her to turn our carved jack-o-lanterns into something edible because somehow I just knew that would be the coolest, most magical thing ever.